Introduction

 Databases for knowledge management

 Each of these databases are interlinked via relations.
-This means that, for instance, when you enter a task in the , and specify an area or project to which that task belongs, the task will be automatically entered into the or under the relevant entry.
+This means that, for instance, when you enter a task in the Tasks database, and specify an area or project to which that task belongs, the task will be automatically entered into the Areas database or Projects database under the relevant entry.

 Database views